Buddhism in Japan: Nara Buddhism (710–794)

 In 710, Empress Genme moved the state capital to Heijōkyō, (modern Nara) thus inaugurating the Nara period.
 This period saw the establishment of the kokubunji system, which was a way to manage provincial temples through a network of national temples in each province.
-The head temple of the entire system was Tōdaiji.
+The head temple of the entire system was Tōdai-ji (completed in 752).

 Nara state sponsorship saw the development of the six great Nara schools, called Nanto Rokushū (南都六宗, lit. the Six Sects of the Southern Capital), all were continuations of Chinese Buddhist schools.
 The temples of these schools became important places for the study of Buddhist doctrine.
 The six Nara schools were: Ritsu (Vinaya), Jōjitsu (Tattvasiddhi), Kusha-shū (Abhidharmakosha), Sanronshū (East Asian Mādhyamaka), Hossō (East Asian Yogācāra) and Kegon (Huayan).

 These schools were centered around the capital where great temples such as the Asuka-dera and Tōdai-ji were erected.
 The most influential of the temples are known as the "seven great temples of the southern capital" (Nanto Shichi Daiji).
 The temples were not exclusive and sectarian organizations.
 Instead, temples were apt to have scholars versed in several of schools of thought.
 It has been suggested that they can best be thought of as "study groups".

 State temples continued the practice of conducting numerous rituals for the good of the nation and the imperial family.
 Rituals centered on scriptures like the Golden Light and the Lotus Sūtra.
 Another key function of the state temples was the transcription of Buddhist scriptures, which was seen as generating much merit.
 Buddhist monastics were firmly controlled by the state's monastic office through an extensive monastic code of law, and monastic ranks were matched to the ranks of government officials.
 It was also during this era that the Nihon Shoki was written, a text which shows significant Buddhist influence.
 The monk Dōji (?–744) may have been involved in its compilation.

 The elite state sponsored Nara Buddhism was not the only type of Buddhism at this time.
 There were also groups of unofficial monastics or priests (or, self-ordained; shido sōni) who were either not formally ordained and trained through the state channels, or who chose to preach and practice outside of the system.
 These "unofficial" monks were often subject to state punishment.
 Their practice could have also included Daoist and indigenous kami worship elements.
 Some of these figures became immensely popular and were a source of criticism for the sophisticated, academic and bureaucratic Buddhism of the capital.